 1 course in Theological Studies (3510-Q or 3512-Q)

 2 Pastoral Studies

 5 Electives chosen from any of the theological disciplines

 10 total courses required.

-- An SPM 3472-Q or CPE 3470-Q may be used to discharge up to 4 courses in Pastoral Studies (as the required two courses in Pastoral Studies plus two electives).
+2. An SPM 3472-Q or CPE 3470-Q may be used to discharge up to 4 courses in Pastoral Studies (as the required two courses in Pastoral Studies plus two electives).
 Credits for SPM and CPE cannot be used to gain credits if a thesis is being written to gain credits toward the degree.

 4. Students wishing to graduate with the M.Th.
-(Pentecostal Studies) will complete as part of their elective requirements two of the three courses from the list below which are cross listed courses from Tyndale University College, taught at Spruce Hills Community Church (3720-Q, 3730-Q, and 3790-Q).
+(Pentecostal Studies) will complete as part of their elective requirements two of the three courses from the list below which are cross listed courses from Tyndale University College, taught in Newfoundland (3720-Q, 3730-Q, and 3790-Q).

-- Candidates are normally required to fulfil all requirements of the program within seven years from the date of first registration.
+9. Candidates are normally required to fulfill all requirements of the program within seven years from the date of first registration.

 10. Students admitted to this degree are expected to complete Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity.
 It is offered early in the fall semester each year.
 This is a compulsory series for all students admitted to a degree program.
 The seminars focus on 1. effective and efficient access to and use of research resources; 2. proper use and citation of resources; and 3. critical thinking.